Sass tutorial for beginners

 }

-Also, note that SASS files use the .sass extension, while SCSS files use .scss.
+Additionally, SASS files uses the .sass extension, while SCSS files uses .scss.
 This difference helps you know which one you're dealing with at a glance.

 How To Compile SASS to CSS

-Browsers don’t understand SASS code, so they need to be compiled into CSS.
-To do this, you can use the SASS command-line tool, a build tool, or an extension in your code editor.
+Since browsers don’t understand SASS directly; it must be compiled into CSS.
+You can achieve this using a SASS command-line tool, a build tool, or an extension in your code editor.

 Using the SASS Command Line